American teenager Ricardo Pepi secures club-record Bundesliga move | DW | 03.01.2022

 Pepi's eye for goal and potential to develop into an elite striker had alerted other European clubs to his availability, with Wolfsburg, Ajax and Real Madrid having also monitored the player from El Paso, Texas.
 However, a deal was done with Augsburg who, despite beating Bayern Munich in November, sit just a point clear of Stuttgart, the occupants of the relegation playoff spot.
 With just 17 goals in as many Bundesliga games this season, Augsburg are desperate for goals.

 The American billionaire David Blitzer, an investor in Augsburg since April 2021, is also believed to have been a factor in getting the deal done.
-Blitzer is a personal friend of Augsburg's chairman Klaus Hofmann for 20 years, with Blitzer's investment company, Bolt Football Holdings, minority stakeholders in English Premier League club Crystal Palace plus NBA team the Philadelphia 76ers and NHL team the New Jersey Devils.
+Blitzer has been a personal friend of Augsburg's chairman Klaus Hofmann for 20 years, with Blitzer's investment company, Bolt Football Holdings, minority stakeholders in English Premier League club Crystal Palace, plus NBA team the Philadelphia 76ers and NHL team the New Jersey Devils.

 Pepi could be in line for his debut on January 8, when Augsburg resume their campaign with a difficult trip to Hoffenheim, who are fifth and chasing a Champions League place.